Arizona Guardianship and Conservatorship: A Family’s Guide

 - A special needs trust to manage assets for a disabled person without a conservatorship — see Arizona special needs trusts.

 For adults with developmental or intellectual disabilities, Arizona’s Division of Developmental Disabilities (within the Arizona Department of Economic Security) is also part of the support picture.
 A good attorney will tell you honestly when one of these is enough and a full guardianship would be overkill.
+For the complete rundown, see alternatives to guardianship in Arizona.

 When guardianship is contested

-Frequently asked questions
+Frequently asked questions about Arizona guardianship and conservatorship

 What’s the difference between a guardian and a conservator?